Best Real Estate Deal Ever:

-Imagine if you could buy cheap real estate and then sell it for a large profit without having to fix up the property at all.
+Imagine if you could buy cheap real estate and then sell it for a large profit with help from best brantford real estate agents.
 All you would have to do is pick up a pen and write some earmarks to make your property more desirable.
 Well, if you need pointers on how to do this you should ask Rep. Ken Calvert (R-CA).
 From the Los Angeles Times:

-Rep. Ken Calvert (R-Corona) is an experienced investor in Riverside County’s booming real estate market, so he’s used to seeing prices change quickly.
+Rep. Ken Calvert (R-Corona) is an experienced investor in building a granny flat, so he’s used to seeing prices change quickly.
 Last year, he and a partner paid $550,000 for a dusty four-acre parcel just south of March Air Reserve Base.
 Less than a year later, without even cutting the weeds or carting off old septic tank parts that littered the ground, they sold the land for almost $1 million.

 Even for a speculator like Calvert, it was an unusually good deal.